S. Hitarth

 Traditional stream processor let the user define window using imperative programming language which lack formalism and rigor.

-We are working on formalizing the specification of windows using Monadic Second Order (MSO) logic and regular expressions.
+M. Praveen and I worked on formalizing the specification of windows using Monadic Second Order (MSO) logic and regular expressions.

 Automatons are abstract models of computations that move through states while reading an input and ultimately either accept or reject the input.
 At each state, one letter is read from the input, and depending upon the current configuration of the automaton, it moves to next state.
 The most powerful automata is Turing Machine.